KingoftheHomeless/BlueSealRebalance/Readme.md

 ### Wait, what's the problem with Blue Seal?

 It's way too strong, **especially** so for pairs.
-Considering you'd buy a Jumbo Planet pack for a *chance* to get your preferred Planet card, and that still costs 6 dollars, the value you get from a blue seal trigger is disproportionally huge compared to the other seals.
+Considering you'd buy a Jumbo Celestial pack for a *chance* to get your preferred Planet card, and that still costs 6 dollars, the value you get from a blue seal trigger is disproportionally huge compared to the other seals.